compwiz32/website/content/posts/configure-one-powershell-profile-for-many-users.md

 .
 C:\GitRepos\Powershell\Profile\PSProfileConfig.ps1
 ```

 When I fire up my PowerShell command prompt in either PowerShell v5 or PowerShell v7, they both point to the `PSProfileConfig.ps1` file and load those configs into memory!
 The result is that I have gone from having to manage possibly four or more profiles down to just one.
 My profile script sits in a location accessible by all user ID's and since I am using GitHub, it saves a copy of the script in the GitHub cloud for safe keeping.
-I have turned the chaos of managing multiple profile locations into a simple, easy to manage solution.My hope is that going through this explainer of how script profiles work and some of the choices has made it a little more understandable for you.
+I have turned the chaos of managing multiple profile locations into a simple, easy to manage solution.
+My hope is that going through this explainer of how script profiles work and some of the choices has made it a little more understandable for you.

+---
+🔥 Want to stay in the loop?
+Get a weekly summary of new content by subscribing to my newsletter.
+Zero spam guaranteed and I will never sell or share your contact info, ever.
+[Join the list](https://ninja.us12.list-manage.com/subscribe/post?u=853cb8a4144060de5d07daf26&amp;id=e8ed3301da) now!

+---